DCASE-REPO/DESED_task/recipes/dcase2021_task4_baseline/README.md

 **Note**:

 These scripts assume your data is in `../../data` folder in DESED_task directory.
-If your data is in another path you have to change corresponding `data` keys in YAML configuration file in `conf/sed.yaml` with your paths.
+If your data is in another path you have to change the corresponding `data` keys in YAML configuration file in `conf/sed.yaml` with your paths.
-Also note that `train_sed.py` will create at its very first run, additional folders with resampled data (from 44kHz to 16kHz) so you it must run with write permissions on the folder where your data is.
+Also note that `train_sed.py` will create at its very first run additional folders with resampled data (from 44kHz to 16kHz) so you it must run with write permissions on the folder where your data is.

 Hyperparameters can be changed in the YAML file (e.g. lower or higher batch size).